inv4fee2020/pli_node_conf/node_backup_restore.md

 #### File Encryption
 As touched on above, all compressed backup files are gpg encrypted.
 The process follows the same approach as the actual node installation whereby the _KEYSTORE PASSWORD_ is used to secure the backup files.
 As this password is already securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

+### Where are my backup files stored?

+When you manually run the backup script, the file are always written to the folder named "plinode_backups" which itself is located at the Root '/' folder.

+### When should I run the backup script?

+You should make your first backup after deploying the node.
+Follow up backups should be capture before every major system update & when you have added additional adapter/initiator configuration to the node.

 ---
 ---